-The extra one or more X chromosomes in Klinefelter’s syndrome cause a number of features including tall stature, reduced fertility, development of breast tissue and problems with language and social interactions.
+The extra one or more X chromosomes in Klinefelter’s syndrome may cause a number of features including tall stature, reduced fertility, development of breast tissue gynaecomastia) and problems with language and social interactions.
 There is, however, substantial variation in clinical presentation among individuals, and many cases remain undiagnosed.

 Klinefelter’s syndrome is named after Dr Henry Klinefelter, who first described a collection of symptoms present in men with an extra X chromosome; therefore, it is sometimes called 47 XXY (47 refers to the total number of chromosomes in this condition).

 Klinefelter’s syndrome is caused by men having an extra one or more X chromosomes.
 This occurs as a result of a problem in the way cells divide either before or after conception.
 The usual 47 XXY pattern of Klinefelter’s syndrome accounts for around 80% of cases, however, there are also other variations.
 Sometimes, more than one extra X chromosome is present resulting in 48 or 49 chromosomes (48 XXXY or 49 XXXXY).
 Another variation is that not all cells in the affected individual have an extra X chromosome; this is known as mosaicism.
 The greater the number of cells containing an extra X chromosome, the more likely it is to lead to features of Klinefelter’s syndrome.